stevendae/CarND-Vehicle-Detection/writeup.md

 My strategy for success in this project was to ensure that I satisfied a minimal requirement at each stage.
 The first stage was to see if my classifier was predicting the vehicles at many scales.
 Once this was established I made a collections tensor so that I can implement a high threshold on the heat map and 'track' actual positive detections.
 I then collected heat map values of the last five frames and then averaged them to add another confidence filter.
 This method was derived as a result of finding ways to truly eliminate unwanted false positives in the video clip which happened to be the pervasive issue that kept arising.

 My pipeline may fail during different lighting/weather/daytime conditions based on the fact that two thirds of the feature is based on the color and pixel information of the training images.
 Therefore the SVM model will have to be tested on different video styles.

+There is also some concern with the rate of predictions of using an SVM to perform vehicle detection.
+I would need to further optimize the HOG and SVM for additional real-time performance.